 Discussion of the results and related work.

-An obvious limitation of the present approach is that we only considered centered ellipsoids.
-However, our results apply to the class of linear switched systems, which is already considered to be a challenging and significant one in control applications.
+In previous works, quadratic invariants of hybrid systems have been synthesized by LMI methods.
+The LMI approach is versatile, it allows in particular to compute non centered quadratic invariants [Oulamara and Venet 2015], but it is computationally expensive.
+In the present paper, we showed that LMI can be avoided at least in the case of centered quadratic invariants.
+Although this case is restrictive, it applies to the class of linear switched systems, which is already considered to be a challenging and significant one in control applications.
 Whereas the present ideas may be useful as well for non centered ellipsoids, a systematic study of the non centered cased is left for a further work.

-For general hybrid systems, or switched linear systems as in this article, there are several classical approaches from control theory [26], such as piecewise (linear or quadratic) Lyapunov function [22, 1], common (quadratic) Lyapunov functions [31], or multiple Lyapunov functions [8, 4] when the switching may depend on the current state.
+For general hybrid systems, or switched linear systems as in this article, there are several classical approaches from control theory [Liberzon 2003], such as piecewise (linear or quadratic) Lyapunov function [Johansson and Rantzer 1998; Adjé and Garoche 2015], common (quadratic) Lyapunov functions [Peleties and DeCarlo 1991], or multiple Lyapunov functions [Branicky 1998; Bacciotti and Mazzi 2007] when the switching may depend on the current state.
 The question of checking, in an optimal way, the stability of switched linear systems is a well known hard problem, which essentially boils down to computing the joint spectral radius of a set of matrices.
 The standard approach is to use the theory of Barabanov norms.
-Computing or approximating the Barabanov norm, for instance by using polyhedral norm approximation [23], or SOS methods for approximating it [30], can be a highly demanding computational task.
+Computing or approximating the Barabanov norm, for instance by using polyhedral norm approximation [Kozyakin 2010], or SOS methods for approximating it [Parrilo and Jadbabaie 2008], can be a highly demanding computational task.
 This paper follows a different path, by achieving much coarser but scalable stability proofs.

-The question of selecting minimal upper bound of matrices with respect to the Löwner ordered as appeared in information geometry and mathematical morphology, see specially [9, 3].
+The question of selecting minimal upper bound of matrices with respect to the Löwner ordered as appeared in information geometry and mathematical morphology, see specially [Burgeth et al. 2007; Angulo 2013].
 Whereas the minimal volume ellipsoid has been considered in this context, its characterization as the invariant join, as well as the fast algorithm to compute it, is new.
-Also, the idea of studying dynamical systems on the cone positive definite matrices by means of metric geometry techniques was used in [18] in the context of repeated games.
+Also, the idea of studying dynamical systems on the cone positive definite matrices by means of metric geometry techniques was used in [Gaubert and Vigeral 2012] in the context of repeated games.
 Whereas some similarities exist between the fixed point functionals encountered in the present static analysis and the ones encountered in game theory, the former turn out to be less well behaved as they are no longer order preserving.
-We finally emphasize that the Thompson's part metric used here is a classical notion which has been widely studied [28].
+We finally emphasize that the Thompson's part metric used here is a classical notion which has been widely studied [Nussbaum 1988].
 To our knowledge, such metric geometry ideas were not applied previously to invariant synthesis for programs and systems.

 Organization of the paper.
 In Section 2, we specify the class of programs and switched systems addressed in this paper.
 In Section 3, we present the domain of ellipsoids and give an abstract semantics to general programs, exploiting the equivalence between the poset of the ellipsoid and the poset of positive semidefinite matrices equipped with the Löwner order.
 In Section 4, we establish the main properties of the invariant join of two matrices.
 In Section 5, we describe the power iteration and establish convergence properties.
 Benchmarks on programs implementing switched linear systems or taken from the literature are presented in Section 6.
-Some technical proofs are omitted owing to the lack of space.
+Technical proofs are provided in the appendix.